Marsha P. Johnson State Park: Renaming and renovation

 On February 1, 2020, Governor Andrew Cuomo of New York announced that the East River State Park in Brooklyn would be renamed in honor of gay rights activist Marsha P. Johnson.
 New York state governor Andrew Cuomo formally rededicated the park on August 24, 2020, on the 75th anniversary of Johnson's birth.
 At the renaming, Cuomo also announced the addition of art and signage within the park that would reflect Johnson's work.
 The state government closed parts of the park in early 2021, adding trees, paths, gardens, and event spaces as part of a renovation.
 The state originally planned to commission a mural honoring Johnson, but these plans were scrapped in mid-2021 after community members and activists criticized the lack of public input for the plans.

 In August 2022, on the 77th anniversary of Johnson's birth, governor Kathy Hochul announced that a new gate to the park would be constructed as part of a renovation.
 The gateway would contain floral decorations, which Johnson frequently wore, and the words "Pay it no mind", which Johnson sardonically said was what her middle initial stood for.
+A new park design was introduced in 2022 based on community engagement by Starr Whitehouse Landscape Architects, with more green space and plantings reflecting Marsha P. Johnson's love of fresh flowers.